cyber-sushi/makima/README.md

 LSTICK = "cursor"
 LSTICK_ACTIVATION_MODIFIERS = "BTN_SELECT-BTN_START"
 ```
+#### `CURSOR_SPEED` and `SCROLL_SPEED`
+When using keys/buttons to move your cursor or scroll through a page, you can use this parameter to change speed.\
+Speed is measured in pixels per 5 milliseconds.\
+Must be an integer value, can be negative (it will move in the opposite direction).
+Defaults to `0`.
+#### `CURSOR_ACCEL` and `SCROLL_ACCEL`
+When using keys/buttons to move your cursor or scroll through a page, you can use this parameter to determine how much it takes to reach the speed set in `CURSOR_SPEED` and `SCROLL_SPEED`.\
+For example, setting a value of `"0.2"` means that every 5 milliseconds, the speed will increase by 2% of the maximum speed.\
+Must be a float value between `"0.0"` and `"1.0"`.
+Defaults to `1.0`.
 #### `16_BIT_AXIS`
 This is needed if you're using Xbox controllers and Switch Joy-Cons to properly calibrate the analog stick's sensitivity.\
 Set to `"true"` if you're using those controllers.